Summer Home Maintenance Checklist: Save Money While You Wait Out Interest Rates

 Get the Right Tools

-There are a lot of tools you could buy at the hardware stores, but here are a few basics we think you should own to get started:
+There are a lot of tools you could buy at the hardware stores, but here are a few basics to get started:

-If you need more specific tools to complete a project, check to see if you can rent them from a local hardware store.
-A walk-behind aerator machine costs $4,000 or $5,000 to purchase, but you can rent one at Home Depot for around $100 a day and even split the cost among your neighbors.
+If you need more specific tools to complete a project, check if you can rent them from a local hardware store.
+A walk-behind aerator machine costs $4,000 or $5,000 to purchase, but you can rent one at Home Depot for around $100 a day — and maybe even split the cost among your neighbors.

 Do Your Research